 Anyone tasked with managing the moisture resulting from emergencies knows the mission to remove water vapor is important for a number of reasons:

 You have to know the finer points and technical aspects of water, moisture and vapor behavior to know how to counteract and extract it.
-Any contractor or business owner tasked with handling such an issue must remove the water as quickly as possible in order to prevent worse damage and make property salvage more probable.
+Any contractor or restoration business owner tasked with handling such an issue must remove the water as quickly as possible in order to prevent worse damage and make property restoration more probable.

 The U.S. Department of Homeland Security addressed claims guidance on structural drying and related topics in a 2013 memo.
 It states that “evaporating water within salvageable building material can be best accomplished by increasing the vapor pressure differential, which is the force created between the moisture in the affected material compared to the amount of water vapor removed in the affected air.

 “When the outdoor environment or the building’s HVAC system is insufficient for drying, the most effective means to increase vapor pressure differential is with low-grain refrigerant (LGR) or desiccant type dehumidifiers, which are capable of removing a significant amount of moisture from the affected air.”